coveooss/coveo-python-oss/coveo-functools/README.md

 - It inspects the provided input to find matching candidates
 - It calls the function with the cleaned arguments

-It can also be used to allow for a certain degree of "personalization" in typically strict contexts such as configuration files and APIs.
+It can also be used to allow for a certain degree of personalization in typically strict contexts such as configuration files and APIs.

 Take for example the toml below, where all 3 items are equivalent: